 - Wear a name tag at rehearsals to facilitate better camaraderie and to help members longtime and new to know who’s who.

 *While we understand that family and work complications are a part of today’s hectic lifestyle, every Bella Musica member is expected to be current with the learning curve for each piece.
 Our collective inability to do so results in a compromised performance that is not indicative of our full potential.

-Rehearsals will be held at St. Clement’s Episcopal Church on Tuesday evenings from 7-9:30, with a break and announcements .
+Rehearsals will be held at St. Clement’s Episcopal Church on Tuesday evenings from 7-9:30, with a stretch break and announcements .
 Due to COVID concerns, we will not serve communal food at this point.
 Singers can bring a personal snack, but we will not be sharing food for the foreseeable future.